 To report a crime, dial 911.
 State "This is an emergency."
-Give the dispatcher:
+Follow the prompts of the police dispatcher.
+They may ask for the following:

 - The nature of the crime/emergency

 - Your name

 - The phone number from which you are calling

 - Your location